Skip to content

 --ID 1

-Note: These motors are currently limitated.
+These motors are currently limited.
 They can take values between 0 and 4096 only, which corresponds to a full turn.
 They can't turn more than that.
 2048 is at the middle of this range, so we can take -2048 steps (180 degrees anticlockwise) and reach the maximum range, or take +2048 steps (180 degrees clockwise) and reach the maximum range.
 The configuration step also sets the homing offset to 0, so that if you misassembled the arm, you can always update the homing offset to account for a shift up to ± 2048 steps (± 180 degrees).

 Then unplug your motor and plug the second motor and set its ID to 2.